 The Third Amendment Agreement to the Concession Agreement with the Municipality of Sofia was signed in March 2018.
-One of the main changes introduced with the signed amendment agreement was that the agreed 17% rate of return on equity used as one of the components in determination of the selling prices of the services the Company provides to clients should no longer be protected by the price restriction mechanism pursuant to the Concession Agreement.
+One of the main changes introduced with the signed amendment agreement was that the agreed 17% rate of return on equity used as one of the components in determination of the selling prices of the services the Group provides to clients should no longer be protected by the price restriction mechanism pursuant to the Concession Agreement.
 In case of approval by the Regulator of a lower rate of return, no price restriction will be present within the meaning of art.
 22.7 of the Concession Agreement.
-Respectively, for the purposes of formation of the prices of WSS services provided by the Company, as of 2022 the rate of return of equity, which is to be used as a component in determination of the selling prices will be applied as determined by EWRC without reference to the conditions agreed in the Concession Agreement.
-The return on equity is an indicator that is used in determining the weighted-average cost of capital, which measure is applied by the Regulator in determining the prices of the regulatory value of the assets constructed by the Company (owned assets and those which are subject to transfer to the Municipality of Sofia) and has a considerable weight in determining the values of the prices of the WSS services provided by the Company (owned assets and those which are subject to determination of the selling prices weight in determining the values of the prices of the WSS services provided by the Company (owned assets and those which are subject to transfer to the Municipality of Sofia) and has a considerable weight in determining the values of the prices of the WSS services provided by the Company (for more information about the rate of return of equity and its effect on determination of the selling prices see below).
+Respectively, for the purposes of formation of the prices of WSS services provided by the Group, as of 2022 the rate of return of equity, which is to be used as a component in determination of the selling prices will be applied as determined by EWRC without reference to the conditions agreed in the Concession Agreement.
+The return on equity is an indicator that is used in determining the weighted-average cost of capital, which measure is applied by the Regulator in determining the prices of the WSS services provided by the Group.
+The indicator weighted-average cost of capital is applied to the regulatory value of the assets constructed by the Group (owned assets and those which are subject to transfer to the Municipality of Sofia) and has a considerable weight in determining the values of the prices of the WSS services provided by the Group (for more information about the rate of return of equity and its effect on determination of the selling prices see below).

-As a result of the above-mentioned additional agreement to the Concession Agreement in combination with the approaching end of the term of the concession contract, the Company has made an analysis for indications for impairment of fixed tangible and intangible assets as at 31 December 2019 pursuant to the requirements of IAS 36 Impairment of Assets.
-The intangible assets of the Company, the greatest part of which is the "Concession right", as well as the tangible assets owned by the Company are considered as one 'cash-generating unit' (CGU) for the purposes of the impairment test.
-The recoverable amount of the CGU is determined based on fair value less cost to disposal, calculated based on discounted cash flows.
+As a result of the above-mentioned additional agreement to the Concession Agreement in combination with the approaching end of the term of the concession contract, the Group has made an analysis for indications for impairment of fixed tangible and intangible assets as at 31 December 2019 pursuant to the requirements of IAS 36 Impairment of Assets.
+The intangible assets of the Group, the greatest part of which is the "Concession right", as well as the material assets owned by the Group are considered as one 'cash-generating unit' (CGU) for the purposes of the impairment test.
+The recoverable amount of the CGU is determined based on fair value less cost to sell, calculated based on discounted cash flows.
 The measurement of fair value is categorized as such by level 3 on the basis of the input data used in the valuation technique.